csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **5.1 Accessing SQL From a Programming Language 171**

-If the SQL query results in an error, the database system stores an error diag- nostic in the SQL communication-area (SQLCA) variables.
+If the SQL query results in an error, the database system stores an error diagnostic in the SQL communication-area (SQLCA) variables.

 We then use a series of **fetch** statements, each of which causes the values of one tuple to be placed in host-language variables.
 The **fetch** statement requires one host-language variable for each attribute of the result relation.
 For our example query, we need one variable to hold the _ID_ value and another to hold the _name_ value.
 Suppose that those variables are _si_ and _sn_, respectively, and have been declared within a DECLARE section.
 Then the statement: